manohargumma/TCL_Projects/README.md

 ### Description

-Analyzes a Verilog netlist and identifies logic gates used in the design.
+Analyzes a Verilog netlist and identifies logic gates used in the design dump the gates into the based on gates different txt files

 ### Features